ibruno/forkast-prediction-market/README.md

 ### 1. Fork the Repository

-Click the "Fork" button in the top right corner.
+Click the "Fork" button in the top right corner

 ### 2. Configure Your Environment & Services